booniez/NeteaseiOS/README.md

 ## License

-MJRxSwift is available under the MIT license.
+NeteaseiOS is available under the MIT license.
 See the LICENSE file for more info.